 - Other coverage or endorsements might also be appropriate, including Discrimination Coverage (to protect against FHA claims), Comprehensive Equipment Coverage (to protect against sudden and accidental mechanical breakdowns), or Employment Benefits and Employment Practices Liability coverage (for associations with employees).

 - Don’t forget your umbrella!
-Regardless of other insurance the association may have, an umbrella policy can often that can often fill gaps, cover other things, and at greater limits, often for minimal cost.
+Regardless of other insurance the association may have, an umbrella policy can often fill gaps, cover other things, and at greater limits, often for minimal cost.
 A standalone umbrella policy for an association generally covers over the liability and stand-alone D&O coverage.

 WHAT AMOUNT OF INSURANCE SHOULD OUR ASSOCIATION BUY?